flatpickles/activity-envelope/README.md

 # activity-envelope

 This is a work in progress!

-repo todo:

--   Top-level package.json file that can run the demo
--   Fix vercel deploys (demo/vite project only)
--   Make it so changes in the activity-envelope package hot-reload in dev setup

-activity-envelope todo
+To do:

 -   Easing function support
 -   API cleanup & documentation